Alpha and beta male: Sigma male

 Sigma male is an internet slang term to describe solitary, masculine men.
 The term gained prominence within internet culture during the late 2010s and early 2020s, and has inspired numerous memes, graffitis and videos.
 It is used to denote a male who is equivalent to an alpha male but exists outside the alpha-beta male hierarchy as a "lone wolf".
 In the manosphere, it is regarded as the "rarest" kind of male.
 In 2023, #sigma gained over 46 billion views on the social media platform TikTok.
-In 2024, the Russian song Sigma Boy became viral on TikTok and charted on Spotify, YouTube and iTunes.
+In 2024, the Russian song "Sigma Boy" became viral on TikTok and charted on Spotify, YouTube and iTunes.

 The term first appeared in a blog post by American writer Vox Day.
 Later, California plastic surgeon John T. Alexander published the book The Sigma Male: What Women Really Want.
 In 2018, the term appeared on YouTube and in 2021 it went viral after a tweet by Lily Simpson.

 The term sigma male has also taken on an ironic and satirical meaning, often mocking the concept of the "manosphere" and the ideas of hustle culture with bizarre and nonsensical actions being considered part of the sigma male mindset or "grindset".
 On social media, the term is often used to describe idealistic, masculine fictional characters from films and TV shows.
 Notably, actor Christian Bale's portrayal of the character Patrick Bateman from the 2000 film American Psycho is often cited as an ideal representation of a "sigma male", both through memes and unironic discussion.

 Beth Skwarecki, health editor of the weblog Lifehacker, describes the sigma male as a "bullshit concept from the incel world."
 Due to the term's attribution to fictional film characters, it has been highlighted as promoting unrealistic personality and beauty standards.

 Alpha fux beta bux

 In the manosphere, the term alpha fux beta bux (commonly abbreviated AF/BB) which is an altered spelling of the phrase "alpha fucks, beta bucks", presupposes a mating strategy of hypergamy or "marrying up" among women whereby they prefer the more masculine "alpha" males for sexual relationships but settle for less attractive but more compliant "beta" males for financial security.
 Sometimes it expresses a belief that women marry or establish (often sexless) long-term relationships with beta males out of convenience to exploit them financially, while continuing to keep options open for infidelity and extramarital sex with alpha males.
-Ging explains these beliefs as an effort by young men in the Western world to cope with their limited economic prospects after the 2008 financial crisis by appealing to gender-essentialist notions of gold-digging women popular in postfeminist culture.
+Ging describes these beliefs as an effort by young men in the Western world to cope with their limited economic prospects after the 2008 financial crisis by appealing to gender-essentialist notions of gold-digging women popular in postfeminist culture.

-This assertion that women are cheating on their providers and having children with other men is largely untrue.
-Studies show that only 1–2% of births come from unfaithful mothers.
-While some studies have suggested that women wanted to cheat on their partners while ovulating, these results have not been replicated and have been invalidated by newer studies.
+The AF/BB belief has been supported by the unproven hypothesis that women frequently engage in a dual mating strategy, where they have affairs with men besides their partner while ovulating.